Skip to main content

 Athletes can give us separate drop bags for the following checkpoints:

 • 1x max.
-40 litre drop bag for Johnson’s Crossing
+50 litre drop bag for Johnson’s Crossing; this same bag will also be available in Ross River

 • 1x max.
-40 litre drop bag for Ross River checkpoint
+10 litre drop bag for Quiet Lake checkpoint

 The volume restrictions will have to be enforced due to transport space restrictions!